 Are you being scammed?

 Have you received a phone call from the IRS or an email demanding payment?
 If you have, it is a scam.
-IRS has put together a Tax Tip to help you know the telltale signs of a scam.
+This is just one of many.
+IRS wants you to know IRS doesn't initiate contact with taxpayers by email, text messages or social media channels to request personal or financial information.
+Recognize the telltale signs of a scam.

 Newsletters for Employers

 This Quarterly newsletter is published as a joint effort of the Social Security Administration and the Internal Revenue Service.

 The IRS encourages everyone to use the Withholding Calculator to perform a quick “paycheck checkup.”
 This is even more important this year because of recent changes to the tax law for 2018.
 The IRS Withholding Calculator can help ensure you don't have too much or too little income tax witheld from your pay.